austin-----/vscode-twitter/README.md

 Please go to [https://github.com/austin-----/vscode-twitter](https://github.com/austin-----/vscode-twitter) for source code, bug tracking, and feature request

 ## Functionality
-Now you can use Twitter in your favorite editor.
+Now you can look at your Twitter timeline in your favorite editor.

+Picture: Up to 3 columns of timelines in action:
 ![3 Column](screenshots/3_columns.png)

 ## Installation